shadowings-zy/making-cli/README-EN.md

 ## configuration file

-`cli-maker` needs to generate the cli by customizing cli configuration file.
+`making-cli` needs to generate the cli by customizing cli configuration file.
-The workflow of cli-maker is simple:
+The workflow of making-cli is simple:

 1. The user enters relevant parameters.
 2. Determine the git repo path of the project template according to the parameters entered by the user.